ScoutLogic

 As an employer, you can do your part to correct the harms caused by societal stigmas by being a fair chance employer.
 Doing so also ensures compliance with all the rules and regulations around hiring ex-offenders.

-Fair Chance Hiring Laws
+Fair Chance hiring laws

 The Fair Chance Act set a federal standard for companies to follow when hiring those with criminal records.
 Many states and municipalities followed suit, implementing their own laws to improve on the Fair Chance Act.